 - Performing Artists or Musicians provide 1-3 links to work samples of 2-4 minutes each per artist/group.
 If a proposed project will have more than 3 performing artists or groups, pick your top three with one sample of each.

-- Multimedia or Multidisciplinary Artists may provide a combination of links and/or uploads as best suits the work, but cannot exceed 10 work samples.
+- Multimedia or Multidisciplinary Artists may provide a combination of links and/or uploads as best suits the work, but cannot exceed the maximum number of work samples.
 Note: Each photo, each page of writing, each video or audio link equals one work sample.

 - If a proposed project will be utilizing artists from multiple disciplines include samples from each arts discipline if possible without exceeding the maximum 10 work samples.
 Note: Each photo, each page of writing, each video or audio link equals one work sample.